mahdi12167/libmini/libmini/qtviewer/README.txt

 !!
 Navigation

-Navigation is self-explanatory via mouse or touch pad gestures:
+Navigation in the 3D view is self-explanatory via mouse or touch pad gestures:

  single click               - focus on target single click/drag          - rotate about focus